Web Key Directory

 Web key directory

-Web key directory or WKD refers to the method of uploading one's public key to their website in a specific location to make it easily accessible by other services supporting WKD.
-The key will be discoverable using an identifier similar to an email address: firstname.lastname@example.org.
+Web key directory or WKD refers to the protocol that enables discovery of OpenPGP public key uploaded to people's own servers, bypassing the need for dedicated keyservers.
+The public key will be discoverable using an identifier similar to an email address: USERNAME@DOMAIN.

 The benefit of WKD is having full control over the key while still having it widely available.
-It does however require a domain and some form of file hosting.
-Luckily, openpgp.org have made a WKD-as-a-service.
-Read more at the end of the guide.
+It does however require a domain and some form of web hosting.

 The Direct setup

-To make your keys available via WKD using the Direct setup, you'll need two paths on your server:
+To make your keys available via WKD using the Direct setup, you'll need to serve two paths on your server:

 https://domain.org/.well-known/openpgpkey/policy: this is an empty file